 Director of Undergraduate Studies

-The Director of Undergraduate Studies, Justin Wedeking (1661 POT, 257-7040), is available to answer more specific questions and to handle specific problems that arise.
-For example, if a student is new to the University of Kentucky but has taken courses at another university, Dr. Wedeking evaluates the student's transcript for any transferable Political Science courses.
+The Director of Undergraduate Studies, Daniel S. Morey (1631 POT, 257-4234), is available to answer more specific questions and to handle specific problems that arise.
+For example, if a student is new to the University of Kentucky but has taken courses at another university, Dr. Morey evaluates the student's transcript for any transferable Political Science courses.
 The DUS is also available to counsel a student who does not yet have an advisor.
 You should try to resolve problems with your advisor before turning to the DUS, and official approvals should be obtained from your advisor rather than the DUS.
 While your advisor and the DUS will be glad to help you and to answer questions, they are not available to prepare your class schedule for you or to assess your transcripts to see if you have met the requirements for graduation.
 You are responsible for arranging your own class schedules and for meeting requirements for graduation.